 For each Historical learning journey teachers provide opportunities for ‘Impact Catchers’, for example, mind maps showing knowledge at the beginning of a topic and then at the end.
 We have a Whole School Portfolio of History learning, which shows evidence of the knowledge learnt as well as the skills covered.
 ‘Pupil voice’ interviews shows evidence of children talking enthusiastically about their Historical learning journeys.

-To download a copy of History Progression of Skills, please click here.
+To download a copy of the History Progression of Skills, please click here.

 Modern Foreign Languages - French

 We at St Margaret’s CE Primary want the children to leave the school at the end of Year 6 with a curiosity and understanding of languages within the world.
 They will build upon previous knowledge and skills and be able to express their ideas in thoughts within listening, speaking, reading and writing to communicate to others.
 They will have a desire to communicate with native speakers.

 In Lower KS2, children acquire basic skills and understanding of French with a strong emphasis placed on developing their Speaking and Listening skills.
 These will be embedded and further developed in Upper KS2, alongside Reading and Writing, gradually progressing onto more complex language concepts and greater learner autonomy.